raspberrypilearning/serene-scene/en/step_4.md

 --- /task ---

-Now when you adjust the light slider, you should see the forest change it's brightness so it looks like a dark evening or a bright summer's day.
+Now, when you adjust the `light`{:class="block3variables"} slider, you should see the forest change its brightness so that it looks like a dark evening or a bright summer's day.

-You can also add sound effects to the Stage.
+You can also add sound effects to the **Stage**.

 --- task ---

-To do this, click on the Stage's sounds tab.
+To do this, click on the **Sounds** tab.

 ![image showing sounds tab selected](images/sounds-tab.png)